nautobot/nautobot-app-golden-config/docs/navigating-compliance.md

     remote-as 65250
     address-family ipv4 unicast
 ```
-Would result in the identfying the missing configurations as:
+Would result in the identifying the missing configurations as:

 ```
 router bgp 65250